chanzuckerberg/czi-oss-training/02-participating-in-oss/04-good-corporate-oss-citizen.md

 ## Familiarize with Community Standards 📖

 All open source contributions start with understanding project-specific community standards and processes.
-This first step is crucial for corporate contributors as they might encounter additional challenges in building a reputation and trust within the project community (vs an individual contributor)[^1].
-Taking the time to understand community standards early, and making an active effort to follow them, signals a strong respect for volunteers' time and its community.
+This first step is crucial for corporate contributors as they might encounter additional challenges in building a reputation and trust within the project community (vs. an individual contributor)[^1].
+Taking the time to understand community standards early, and making an active effort to follow them, signals a strong respect for volunteers' time and the community.

 [^1]: While this might not always be true, many open source projects are extra cautious when engaging with corporate contributors due to a lack of understanding of their motivations or for fear of a corporate takeover.